-The cost of a metal roof installation is dependent on a number of factors, such as the type of metal you choose, the square footage required, the pitch and slope of your roof, and the roofing contractor you use.
+The cost of a metal roof installation is dependent on a number of factors, such as the type of roofing material you choose, the square footage required, the pitch and slope of your roof, and the roofing contractor you use.
 The national average for the cost of metal roofing materials ranges from $6.38 to $28.50 per square foot installed (i.e. including labor), which means the average cost of a metal roof on 1600 square foot homes is between $12,400 and $45,600.

 Read on to learn more about the different types of metal roofs available, roofing prices and how you can be sure to pick the right metal roof for your roofing project.